tiangolo/node-frontend/README.md

 ...
 ```

-...just the `package*.json` files to install all the dependencies once and let Docker use the cache for the next builds.
-Instead of installing everything after every change in your source code.
+...copy just the `package*.json` files to install all the dependencies once and let Docker use the cache for the next builds.
+By doing this before copying the whole app code, Docker will be able to use the cache and you won't have to wait for Docker to install with `npm install` every time you change the code.

 * Install `npm` packages inside your `Dockerfile`: